visit-dav/visit/src/doc/tutorials/PythonExpressions.rst

 At this point you modify the template to create your expression.
 A common practice is to make modifications to the script and test it using the Pseudocolor plot.
 Changes to the script can be made either by modifying the script in the *Python expression script* editor or modifying it in an external text editor and then reloading the script.
-Generaly speaking, modifying the script in the *Python expression script* editor is easier than doing it in an external text editor except that it is difficult to tell how many spaces are at the beginning of the line since the editor does not use a fixed width font.
+Generally speaking, modifying the script in the *Python expression script* editor is easier than doing it in an external text editor except that it is difficult to tell how many spaces are at the beginning of the line since the editor does not use a fixed width font.

 Developing the script in the *Python expression script* editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~